 After struggling with oxycodone addiction problems for many years, Cherry Hill and Burlington County area have been especially hit hard with fake oxycodone.
 In these New Jersey locations, the fake oxycodone tablets are a speckled, bluish-green color with an “M” inside a box stamped on the front and the number 30 on the back.
 The pills are slightly larger than are their legal counterparts, and they deliver a much stronger dose of opiates.

 New Jersey is similar to most states in that it has been struggling with a rising heroin problem in the past few years.
 It is hard to know exactly how widespread the drug abuse problem is but in 2013, more than 33,000 people in that state sought treatment for heroin and other opiate abuse.
 That year, at least 557 people died from opiate overdose in that state.

 Waismann Method ® Rapid Opiate Detox Center

 The Waismann Method ® Rapid Opiate Detox Center is a facility that treats opiate dependency for drugs like Oxycodone, Heroin, Methadone, Suboxone and other opiates.
 We perform rapid drug detox, a procedure that helps the patient to withdrawal from opiates while they are comfortably sleeping.
 Rapid drug detox pushes the opiates off of the receptors with medications within about 90 minutes, you can be free of opiate addiction within a matter of days.
-For more information about rapid opiate detox give the Waismann Method a call (310) 205-0808.
+For more information about orapid opiate detox give the Waismann Method a call 1-800-423-2482.